telerik/kendo-react-dropdowns/docs/dropdownlist/api.md

 #### itemRenderer `Function`

-Defines a custom function for rendering the options.
+Defines a custom function for rendering the list items.

 #### valueRenderer `Function`